at3dcv/ELA-ObjectSLAM/README.md

 8. Terminal one run: `roslaunch orb_object_slam xxxx.launch` and wait for two windows to pop up
 9. Terminal two run: `rosbag play /mnt/datasets/freiburg3_walking_xyz/rgbd_dataset_freiburg3_walking_xyz.bag --clock -r 0.5 `

-This repository is an extension of [Shichao Yang's](https://shichaoy.github.io./) CubeSLAM implementation which in turn is based on **CubeSLAM: Monocular 3D Object SLAM**, IEEE Transactions on Robotics 2019, S. Yang, S. Scherer  [**PDF**](https://arxiv.org/abs/1806.00557).
-It is the result of a collective effort by Ezgi Cakir, Andy Chen, and Leander Lauenburg during the cause of the practical course Advanced Topics of 3D computer vision.

  ## Installation